 <link rel="stylesheet" type="text/css" href="//ajax.googleapis.com/ajax/libs/jqueryui/1.8.16/themes/smoothness/jquery-ui.css" />

 There are many different themes available to the jQuery UI, and the above step is making use of the "smoothness" theme.
-If you wish to use a different theme, hop over here and cycle through the various options.
-When you find the one you like, take note of the URL they provide:
+If you wish to use a different theme, follow these steps:

 There should only be ONE jQuery UI stylesheet being included on your page now.